-Question Management response How does the Council communicate and encourage ethical behaviour of its staff and contractors?
+Question Management response How does the Audit Sub-Committee exercise oversight over management's processes for identifying and responding to risks of fraud?
+What arrangements are in place to report fraud issues and risks to the Audit Sub-Committee?
+This is undertaken through Internal Audit and the Council's Fraud Unit.
+The former reports directly to the Audit Sub-Committee under its terms of reference and the latter to the Director of Finance and Corporate Services.
+How does the Council communicate and encourage ethical behaviour of its staff and contractors?
 The Council gives access to all its staff and contractors to various HR Policies and Procedures, including whistleblowing and the Employee Code of Conduct; these are all available through a separate portal on the Council's intranet.
 Specific updates are also provided to Departmental Management Teams where necessary and published in the workforce magazine.
 How do you encourage staff to report their concerns about fraud?
 Have any significant issues been reported?
 As above, staff are given access to the whistleblowing and fraud policies through the intranet.
 There are posters on noticeboards and information on the intranet to inform staff of the process on reporting fraud.
 To encourage staff, the Council also report outlines of fraud cases which proceed to prosecution.
 Fraud awareness training also encourages staff to report concerns.
+There was one whistleblowing complaint raised with the Council's Monitoring Officer during 2014/15 and this was dealt with in accordance with the Policy.
+There were no issues arising that could materially affect the financial statements.
 Are you aware of any related party relationships or transactions that could give rise to risks of fraud?
 No. The Council each year requests a separate disclosure from all Members and Senior Management of related party transactions.
 Any disclosures are reviewed by the Chief Finance Officer in conjunction with the Monitoring Officer to ascertain whether anything should be reported in the financial statements.
-Are you aware of any instances of actual, suspected or alleged, fraud, either within the Council as a whole or within specific departments since 1 April 2013?
-There have been several instances in 2013/14 which have been investigated.
-Following investigation, some cases were unsubstantiated, although policies and procedures were reviewed by Internal Audit and strengthened where necessary.
-In some instances, cases have been taken forward for prosecution.
-Activities and service areas affected were: Housing Allocations Housing Benefits Improvement Grants Small Business Rates Relief Council Tax Empty Properties
+Are you aware of any instances of actual, suspected or alleged, fraud, either within the Council as a whole or within specific departments since 1 April 2014?
+There was one instance reported concerning recruitment but following investigation, nothing was substantiated.